dylnmc/qfilter.vim/README.md

 will suffice to say that the quickfix list is very useful if you are familiar with the `:make` and `:grep` commands.
 As a small example, if you run `:grep!
 "foo" someFile`, then you can use `:copen` to open the quickfix list and see the results.
-Each line contains Pressing `<Return>` on any entry will jump to that file on the particular line and column in a separate window.
+Pressing `<Return>` on any entry will jump to that file on the particular line and column in a separate window.

 This plugin uses `ftplugin` to create a few commands and mappings for the quickfix and location lists--both commonly referred to as a qf list--to help